it-economics/itea-be/kata-instructions.md

 ## Task 2 - Refactoring Towards Inverted Dependencies

-Using safe refactorings (e.g., IDE refactorings) wherever possible, refactor the cases identified in Task 1a) and 1b) to apply to the goal identified described in Task 1c).
+Using safe refactorings (e.g., IDE refactorings) wherever possible, refactor the cases identified in Task 1a) and 1b) to fix those problems.
 Make sure to think interface-first, and identify which side of the dependency contract *requires* the dependency and which side *fulfills* it.

 ## Task 3 - Implicit Dependencies